clu9er/worksnaps-helper/README.md

 1. **Docker**: Docker is required to create and manage containers for the project.
 You can download Docker from [Docker's official website](https://www.docker.com/products/docker-desktop) and follow the installation instructions for your operating system.

-2. **Python**: Ensure you have Python installed on your system.
-The project requires Python to manage various dependencies and run the application.
-You can download Python from [Python's official website](https://www.python.org/downloads/).

 ## Running the Project
 To start the project, use Docker Compose to build and run the containers in detached mode.
 Execute the following command in the root directory of the project: